hjhart/soffes-blog-jekyll/README.md

 ## TODO:

-The bourbon dependency was injected using the `bourbon install` command.
+* The bourbon dependency was injected using the `bourbon install` command.
 Can we add a runtime / dev dependency and make this work, without muddying up the `_sass` directory?
+* Pagination does not work yet (commented out in home.html)
+* Feed does not work yet (commented out in home.html)
 ## Usage

 Nothing special yet!